 - Federal Tax Deduction (FTD) certificate package – requires documentation for deduction

 - Review of existing T-24 or IECC to verify compliance with current code requirements

 - Review of the building’s lighting, HVAC, and envelope systems for FTD qualification

 - The deduction is taken on the “Other Deductions” line of the taxpayer’s return

 - Tax returns may be amended going back three consecutive tax years

 ETS will provide you with a summary of compliance with a Department of Energy certified software and engineer or contractor verification documentation.
 According to your preference, ETS will provide all documentation in either paper or electronic format.

 Free Tax Benefit Assessments

 TRG will review your project on a Complimentary Basis.
 Projects between 1/1/2006-12/31/16 are eligible.

-- For new construction, we typical look for the Architectural, Mechanical, Electrical and Plumbing drawing sets in .pdf.
+- For new construction, we typically look for the Architectural, Mechanical, Electrical and Plumbing drawing sets.